jinghuazhao/FM-pipeline/README.md

 ## ACKNOWLEDGEMENTS

 The work was motivated by finemapping analysis at the MRC Epidemiology Unit and inputs from authors of GCTA, finemap, JAM, FM-summary as with participants in the
-Physalia course `Practical GWAS Using Linx and R` are greatly appreciated.
+Physalia course `Practical GWAS Using Linux and R` are greatly appreciated.
 In particular, the Stata program p0.do was adapted from code originally written by Dr Jian'an Luan.

 ## SOFTWARE AND REFERENCES